abyssDS/sfmlWiki/SourceSfmlPhysfs.md

 # A class that adapts PhysFS to SFML with a custom sf::InputStream

 [[A simple module|http://dl.dropbox.com/u/33405568/sfmlphysfs.1.zip]] that loads resources using the physfs library for be used with ::OpenFromStream().
-Also this module is an example how must implemented the InputStream class.
+Also this module is an example of how should be implemented the InputStream class.
 This module can be used freely.

 **Usage**